As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

 Davis was the more versatile actress and got Aldrich on her side.
 Crawford not only felt shut out, she thought Jane was the much better part.
 I don’t believe if the roles were reversed that the chemistry poured into those roles would have been as dynamically charged.
 Each truly brought to life the characters, Joan as Blanche and Bette as Jane Hudson perfectly.

 The performances by these two stars as the Hudson sisters became reflective impressions of their careers as drama queens and the journey they shared as strong female figures.
 Bette who often took risks with her image in film, went to extremes with her costumes.
-Both stars had approval over their make up, hair and wardrobe.
+Both stars had approval over their makeup, hair, and wardrobe.
 Davis’ garish blonde ringlet wig had been borrowed from the MGM wardrobe department unbeknownst to both leads it had been worn by Joan Crawford in an earlier movie.
 Crawford never recognized it because they had re-vamped it for the Jane character.

 Crawford plays her role straight and reserved playing it for sympathy and Davis’ Jane behaves like ancient Greek Theater trading on reckless abandon rather than immediate lucidity.
 Davis’ performance while on the surface outlandish is a brilliant spectacle of subtly and nuance.

 It’s a tragedy of grand proportions as there’s something truly sad about the narrative, in particular the character of Jane Hudson.
-Watching her self medicate into becoming a raging alcoholic, not being able to discern the difference between reality and fantasy.
-Regressing back into a little girl who’s upbringing is in question from the very beginning of the picture.
+Watching her self-medicate into becoming a raging alcoholic, not being able to discern the difference between reality and fantasy.
+Regressing back into a little girl whose upbringing is in question from the very beginning of the picture.
 She was not only suffocated by the overwrought pressures of being a child performer but I wonder about her relationship with her ‘daddy’ she writes letters to in song.

 Davis and Crawford are very courageous actresses to abandon the comfortability of their glamorous images to come out on screen and be immortalized as shock queens.
 While Davis got nominated for Best Actress, Crawford was not.